forwardemail/forwardemail.net/app/views/faq/index.md

        Important:
      </strong>
      <span>
-       If you are using G Suite, visit your admin panel <a class="alert-link" href="https://admin.google.com/AdminHome#ServiceSettings/service=email&subtab=filters" rel="noopener noreferrer" target="_blank">Apps <i class="fa fa-angle-right"></i> G Suite <i class="fa fa-angle-right"></i> Settings for Gmail <i class="fa fa-angle-right"></i> Advanced settings</a> and make sure to check "Allow users to send mail through an external SMTP server...".
+       If you are using G Suite, visit your admin panel <a class="alert-link" href="https://admin.google.com/AdminHome#ServiceSettings/service=email&subtab=filters" rel="noopener noreferrer" target="_blank">Apps <i class="fa fa-angle-right"></i> G Suite <i class="fa fa-angle-right"></i> Settings for Gmail <i class="fa fa-angle-right"></i> Settings</a> and make sure to check "Allow users to send mail through an external SMTP server...".
 There will be some delay for this change to be activated, so please wait a few minutes.
      </span>
    </div>